 Check the length of your skirt or dress while sitting to make sure it's not too short.
 For women, a blouse or sweater is appropriate.
 Keep the color and pattern conservative, and avoid overly casual tops, such as graphic T-shirts, crop tops, and tank tops.

 Piercings and Tattoos

 But not so fast, because a Salary.com poll revealed that 76% of respondents think tattoos hurt an applicant’s chances of getting hired.
-Though our cultural norms have changed, hiring managers may still have an unconscious bias toward body art.
+Though our cultural norms have changed, hiring managers may still have an unconscious bias concerning body art.
 So conceal your tattoos and avoid wearing flashy jewelry to the interview.
 After you're hired, you can embrace Walmart’s policies.

 What to Bring to the Interview

 It's a good idea to bring extra copies of your resume (if you need one), a few questions to ask the interviewer, a list of three references, a pad of paper, and a pen to write down important details, such as the interviewer's name and title, or the date and time of your second interview.
 A resume isn’t required for hourly positions.